michaelpeng/goalswithfriends/README.md

 * has name, email, goals, and comments

 Goal
-* has text and belong to a User
+* has name, text, completion status, and belongs to a User

 Comment
 * has text and belongs to a User

 Features:
 * users can log in
+* users can create and edit goals
+* users can specify whether goals are in progress or completed, see in categories
+* users can check on others' goals
-* users can comment on goals
+* users can comment on goals (wip)

 Division of Labor:
-* Michael: initial port from PokePortal Project, goal implementation
+* Michael: initial port from PokePortal Project, goal implementation, views
-* Nag: views and goal finetuning
+* Nag: goal finetuning, comments